sgumirov/mailspider/README.md

 # Unit tests

-Unit tests are OK to run any time.
+Unit tests are OK to run any time with 'mvn tests' command.
-Please note that _integration_ tests require a real FTP/Email to be prepared.
+Please note that _integration_ (AT) tests require a real FTP/Email to be prepared.
 Refer to source code, they are not documented anywhere: EmailRouteTest, FTPRouteTest.
+Integration tests are excluded from execution using @Ignore.